ystia/yorc/doc/configuration.rst

 .. _option_ansible_archive_artifacts_cmd:

-  * ``--ansible_archive_artifacts``: If set to true, archives operation bash/python scripts locally, copies this archive and unarchives it on remote hosts (requires tar to be installed on remote hosts), to avoid multiple time consuming remote copy operations of individual scripts, (false by default: no archive).
+  * ``--ansible_archive_artifacts``: If set to true, archives operation bash/python scripts locally, copies this archive and unarchives it on remote hosts (requires tar to be installed on remote hosts), to avoid multiple time consuming remote copy operations of individual scripts (false by default: no archive).

 .. _option_operation_remote_base_dir_cmd: